gmaxey/plutoraDump/README.md

 **`PURPOSE`**:
-This is an example of how you would programmatically create an object of type 'system' in Plutora.
+This is an example of how you would programmatically dump information from Plutora.

 **`IMPLEMENTATION`**
 Programmed in Python, using the requests library, this program takes commandline parameters of the form
-    'python plSystemCreate.py -p username:password -f mysyscreate.cfg'
+    'python plutoraDump.py -p <URL-suffix> -f mysyscreate.cfg'

-The user/password parameterws are then used to log into the specific Plutora instance associated with your login.

-The 'system' parameters are contained in the file specified after the -f' commandline parameter, elsewise in a file in the local directory named 'syscreate.cfg'

-	12.23.16-jps
+All user/password parameterws are obtained from the config-file named credentials.cfg, by default.

+	1.5.17-jps